hyperledger/firefly-fir/text/0016-token-contracts.md

 The most complicated problem in this proposal is how and when to deliver the interface from FireFly to the token connector.
 Possible alternatives to the current proposal that have been considered:

-1. Token connector can be configured with a custom set of ABIs at deploy time (vs a static set).
+1. The token connector can be configured with a custom set of ABIs at deploy time (vs a static set).
    Connector can somehow be told which ABI to use for each token pool, _or_ can introspect the contract to figure it out (closest to the current behavior - but needs to be something that works for all contracts, ie not dependent on ERC165).
 2. FireFly passes a full ABI to the token connector when a pool is created.
 The connector stores the ABI and references it later as needed (would require adding storage, which we've avoided thus far).
-3. FireFly passes a full ABI to the token connector every time it invokes any token method (simple, but means a very large request body on every HTTP call).
+3. FireFly passes a full ABI to the token connector every time it invokes any token method (simpler, but means a very large request body on every HTTP call).

+Given that FireFly already has robust capabilities for parsing and storing ABIs, and given that we strongly desire to keep token connectors as stateless microservices, the current proposal seems to be a better route than any of these alternatives.

+As a more radical alternative, the connector functionality could be entirely collapsed up into a FireFly plugin (written in Go and compiled as part of FireFly) - therefore having the FireFly code interact directly with a blockchain connector for token operations, rather than having a separate token connector runtime in between them.
+While there is some justification for exploring this route, the primary benefit of having a separate token connector remains - that is, having a smaller component that can be customized and replaced for new types of tokens, vs. needing to fork and re-compile FireFly to support any new token contract.

 # Prior art
 [prior-art]: #prior-art

-TBD
+A token connector essentially behaves as a "proxy microservice".
+It does not own any data, but exposes a small, well-defined API and performs transformations on data traveling between FireFly and a blockchain connector.
+This new proposal attempts to stay consistent with that role, by keeping ownership of token pool metadata within FireFly, but providing additional ways for connectors to transform and utilize that data.

 # Testing
 [testing]: #testing

-TBD
+Token connectors will require new unit tests and/or functional tests to exercise the new `/checkinterface` API and the new ability to pass interfaces directly into mint/burn/transfer/approval calls.

+At least one E2E test should be added to FireFly using a non-standard token contract.

 # Dependencies
 [dependencies]: #dependencies

-TBD
+No known dependencies

 # Unresolved questions
 [unresolved]: #unresolved-questions